tincerti/tincerti.github.io/_pages/about.md

 Welcome!
 I am an Assistant Professor of Political Economy at the University of Amsterdam.

 My main area of research is in comparative political economy, and broadly examines economic drivers of political behavior.
 This includes topics such as money in politics, business-government relations, corruption, interest group influence, and collective action.
-Much of my work focuses on East Asia, particularly Japan, and I am a current co-organizer of the [Asian Politics Online Seminar Series](https://aposs.cc).
+Much of my work focuses on East Asia, particularly Japan.
 I also conduct research in quantitative methods, where I am particularly interested in the reliability and validity of measurement strategies.
-My research is published or forthcoming in the *American Political Science Review*, *British Journal of Political Science*, *Journal of Politics*, and *Political Analysis*, among other outlets.
+My research is published or forthcoming in the *American Journal of Political Science*, *American Political Science Review*, *British Journal of Political Science*, *Journal of Politics*, and *Political Analysis*, among other outlets.
 It has received coverage by media such as *The Economist*, *The New Yorker*, and *The Washington Post*.

+I am also a Faculty Affiliate at the Georgetown University Edmund A. Walsh School of Foreign Service Asian Studies Program, and was previously a Postdoctoral Fellow at the Weatherhead Center for International Affairs at Harvard University.
+I received my Ph.D. from Yale University and B.A. from UC Berkeley.
+Before graduate school, I worked as a Data Scientist and in economic consulting.

+{% comment %}

 I received my Ph.D. from Yale University (2022) and B.A. from UC Berkeley (2012), and was previously a Postdoctoral Fellow at the Weatherhead Center for International Affairs at Harvard University.
-Before graduate school, I worked as a Data Scientist at TrueCar and as an economic consultant at Compass Lexecon.
+Before graduate school, I worked as a Data Scientist and in economic consulting.

-{% comment %}

 I typically use field experiments or original data collection and observational econometrics in my research.